NCAlgebra/NC/DOCUMENTATION/README.md

     p = NCToNCPoly[1 + x**x - 2 x**y**z, vars]

 converts the polynomial `1 + x**x - 2 x**y**z` from the standard
 `NCAlgebra` format into an `NCPoly` object.
-The reason for the braces in the definition of `vars` will be explained below, when we introduce *ordering*.
-See also Section
-[Noncommutative Gröbner Basis](#noncommutative-gröbner-basis).
 The result in this case is the `NCPoly` object

 ``` output